Yuce-Cybr/-group3-SOEN341_Project_F24-/README.md

 ## Project Description

-This project consist of creating a Peer Assessment System meant to be use for university teams projects.
-This system will allow student to evaluate their peers on four different aspects: cooperation, conceptual contribution, practical contribution, and work ethic.
-This will allow students to provide and receive feedback on their work and will also be monitored by the instructor.
-This will keep the students accountable of working on a project and do their part.
+This project consists of creating a peer assessment system meant to be used for university team projects.
+This system will allow students to anonymously evaluate their peers  on four aspects: cooperation, conceptual contribution, practical contribution, and work ethic.
+This will allow students to provide and receive constructive feedback on their work and will also be monitored by the instructor.
+This will keep the students accountable of working on a project and encourage them to fulfill their part within the team.